EAO02/EAO02/README.md

 - 👋 Hi, I’m @0xystar
-- 👀 I’m interested in web3 projects
+- 👀 I’m interested in both web2 & web3 projects
 - 🌱 I’m currently learning solidity
 - 💞️ I’m looking to collaborate on new innvative web3 dexes
 - 📫 How to reach me @EAO_o1